MirelaGTulbure/gaec-lab/content/publication/2011-04-01-IJAEOG-Broich/index.md

 # Schedule page publish date (NOT publication's date).
 publishDate: "2011-01-15T00:00:00Z"

-# Indicate if this is related to GAEC by typing "lab-related" if not, leave blank
+# Indicate if this is related to GAEC by typing "Lab Related" if not, leave blank
 categories:

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;